Women with Altitude is coordinated by a volunteer group of Mountaineering Ireland members.

 Rita has been a regular hillwalker for over twenty years.
 She has walked extensively in Ireland and in many countries around the world.
 She is a member of Blayney Ramblers and is club secretary.
 In the past she has worked in a voluntary capacity for Mountaineering Ireland and is now a member of the WWA organising committee.

 Colette enjoys exploring mountain areas, scrambling, and climbing of all types.
-Involved in mountaineering since 1990, she qualified as a Mountain Leader in 1996, is a Mountain Skills Provider, and is SPA trained.
-Colette is a member of Bord Oiliúint Sléibhe (BOS), the Irish mountain training board.
+Involved in mountaineering since 1990, she qualified as a Mountain Leader in 1996, a Rock climbing Instructor in 2015 and is a Mountain Skills Provider.
+A member of Wexford Hillwalking/Mountaineering club, Colette is regularly involved in Navigation training, leading club walks/scrambles and also assists in running weekly Summer climbing sessions at the local crag for both new and experienced members.

 Maeve is from Belfast and is a member of Mountaineering Ireland through the Colmcille Climbing Club, She is a hillwalker and climber and has attended several MI Alpine Meets.
 Maeve is a member of the organising committee of Women with Altitude, and is has completed the SPA training.

-Ruth was introduced to climbing through the UCD Mountaineering Club and has been addicted ever since.
+Ruth was introduced to climbing through the UCD Mountaineering Club and has been involved ever since.
 She is also a keen hill walker, exploring various hills/mountains in Ireland and abroad.
-Her research masters in UCD focused on women in sport leadership roles and the perception of women in sport.
-Her previous research dissertation focussed on the motives to participate in rock climbing and the perception of risk involved.
+Her research masters focused on women in sport leadership roles and the perception of women in sport.
+Her previous research dissertation focused on the motives to participate in rock climbing and the perception of risk involved.
+Ruth is the Membership Development Officer for Mountaineering Ireland.